catherinemoresco/PDFProject/README.md

 Ultimately, there are elements of our original design that we will realistically not have time to implement---element-wise OCRing for highlighting, for example.
 However, we plan to achieve functionality for the most basic and most common use cases.

 ## Who's doing what:
 The teams will remain largely the same.
 Alberto and Christian will being doing front-end work (and Catherine will work with them on the fine-looking front-end design), and Megan and Catherine will be working on image processing.
 Alberto will also be working on server-side operations.
+Jonathan will be working on test coverage.

 ## Features